BanafshehKarimian/banafshehkarimian.github.io/_pages/about.md

 permalink: /
 author_profile: true
 header:
-  overlay_image: unsplash-image-1.jpg
+  overlay_image: pro/18.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   #caption:
 redirect_from:
   - /about/
   - /about.html
 ---
+Welcome to my personal website.

-Currently, I am studying Machine Intelligence and Robotics masters at the University of Tehran and I have received my Computer Engineering bachelors from Iran University of Science and Technology.
-I am mainly interested in Robotics and Computer Vision and I am also inserted in Bionics, Medical Imaging and Machine Learning.
+You can find information about my academic background in this website.
+For a summary, I have received my Computer Engineering bachelors from Iran University of Science and Technology and currently, I am studying Machine Intelligence and Robotics masters at the University of Tehran.

+As you can read in my (research)["https://banafshehkarimian.github.com/research/"] and (projects)["https://banafshehkarimian.github.com/projects/"], I have done research and projects in a wide range of fields such as Data Science, Machine Learning and NLP.
+But, I found myself more interested in the following fields and tried to extend my knowledge in these fields and I would love to do my master's thesis in these fields.

+* Robotics
+  * Soft Robotics
+  * Rehabilitation Robotics
+  * bionics
+  * Surgical Robotics
+  * Legged Robotics
+  * Evolutionary Robotics
+* Computer Vision
+* Machine Learning
+* Medical Imaging